boazbk/crypto/lec_12_lattices.md

 > # {.lemma #LWEENClem}
-Let $q,m,\delta$ be set as in LWEENC,
+Let $q,m,\delta$ be set as in LWEENC.
-Then assuming the LWE conjecture, the following distributions are computationally indistinguishable:
+Then, assuming the LWE conjecture, the following distributions are computationally indistinguishable:
 >
 *  $D$: The distribution over four-tuples of the form  $(A,y,w^\top A,\iprod{w,y})$  where $A$ is uniform in $\Z_q^{m\times n}$, $x$ is uniform in $\Z_q^n$, $e \in Z_q$ is chosen with $e_i \in \{-\delta q,\ldots,+\delta q\}$, $y=Ax+e$, and $w$ is uniform in $\{0,1\}^m$.
 >